Do Chinese Tech Firms Pose U.S. Security Threat?

-And I'm Audie Cornish.
 Over the past decade, Chinese companies have become major players in the global telecommunications market.
-This week, the House Intelligence Committee issued a report that could interrupt that growth.
-The committee warned American companies not to do business with two of China's main telecom manufacturers, saying they pose a security threat.
-NPR's Jim Zarroli has our story.
+This week the House Intelligence Committee issued a report that could interrupt that growth.
+The committee warned American companies not to do business with two of China's main telecom manufacturers, saying they posed a security threat.

-ZARROLI: The company sold $32 billion worth of telecommunications equipment last year, and it's taken an enormous chunk of the telecommunications market.
+The company sold $32 billion worth of telecommunications equipment last year, and it has taken an enormous chunk of the telecommunications market.
 It has done this, Entner says, by underpricing larger companies like Nortel and Nokia, and taking away some of their customers.

-ZARROLI: But the House report went further, saying private sector companies shouldn't do business with Huawei or ZTE because of the risk of corporate espionage.
+But the House report went further, saying private-sector companies shouldn't do business with Huawei or ZTE because of the risk of corporate espionage.
 The report gave few details, saying much of the evidence against the companies was classified.

 Nicholas Lardy, a China expert at the Peterson Institute for International Economics, says the report is filled with unsubstantiated assertions.
-For instance, he says, it's unlikely that Huawei has significant ties to the government.
+For instance, he says, it is unlikely that Huawei has significant ties to the Chinese government.

-ZARROLI: At the very least, the report is likely to throw a scare into U.S. businesses and make them think twice before getting involved with the two Chinese companies.
-Jim Zarroli, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+At the very least, the report is likely to throw a scare into U.S. businesses and make them think twice before getting involved with the two Chinese companies.

 Source: NPR [http://www.npr.org/2012/10/12/162736130/do-chinese-tech-firms-pose-u-s-security-threat?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]